backdrop-contrib/views_bootstrap/README.md

 Views Bootstrap
 ---------------------

-You want to make lists of content/images that look like responsive Bootstrap grids, carousels, tabs of content, and the like.
-This group of Views module styles will do that.

-This module enables you to create components following the theme structure of the Bootstrap 3.x framework all within the configuration settings of the powerful Views module.
+This module provides a set of styles for the Views module.
+It allows you to create responsive Bootstrap 3.x components, such as grids, carousels, tabs, and tables, all within the configuration settings of the powerful Views module.

-IMPORTANT: If you are not using a bootstrap theme you must check "Include Bootstrap CSS & JS when used by Views" on the config page for this module.
+IMPORTANT: If you are not using a Bootstrap theme, you must check "Include Bootstrap CSS & JS when used by Views" on the configuration page for this module.

 CONTENTS OF THIS FILE
 ---------------------